Dinas Cross Village near Newport Pembrokeshire

 An old sea captains Village.

-Once very popular with Sea Captains who built many of the stone houses that are still visible all over the Village, Dinas is now a peaceful and quiet Village hiding quite a few surprises.
-If you continued along the A487 through the Village you would probably think - What is this article talking about?
+Once very popular with Sea Captains who built many of the stone houses that are still visible all over the village, Dinas is now a peaceful and quiet village hiding quite a few surprises, and if you'd continued along the A487 through the village you would most likely be thinking - What is this article talking about?

 Seaweed art by Coast & Wild

-You will have probably noticed the two pubs (The Free Masons & The Ship Aground), fish and chip shop, service station (closest fuel to Newport), Cafe and a tennis court, but had you taken a road sign posted Cwm yr Eglwys (opposite a small independent Chapel (Gideon) just before you enter Dinas Cross from Newport) one of these surprises would have been revealed.
+You will have probably noticed the two pubs (The Free Masons & The Ship Aground), fish and chip shop, service station (closest fuel to Newport), Cafe and a tennis court, but there is so much more to this unassuming little north Pembrokeshire village.

-A long narrow winding lane takes you down into a hidden valley where this picturesque little Hamlet sits.
+A long narrow winding road takes you down into a hidden valley where this picturesque little hamlet sits.
 A handful of houses, a small car park (small charge during peak season) and a Church yard with the remains of St Brynach's Church unfold as you enter.

 Head towards the ruined Church to discover a beautiful sheltered sandy beach flanked by low cliffs which harbour some great rock pools.
 There is also a slip way here for launching small vessels.